pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 {% endhighlight %}

-whoah that's a lot of code for such a simple task isn't it?
-It definitely is, and the code is also much more complex. you have "async def" and "async with" and two "awaits" here.
+hmm looks like I had to write lots of code for such a basic task...
+There is "async def" and "async with" and two "awaits" here.
 It seems really confusing at first sight, let's try to explain it then.

-Actually some of the differences are related more to how aiohttp works and less to async nature of the code.
-You make your function asynchronous by using async keyword before function definition and using await keyword.
+You make your function asynchronous by using [async keyword](https://www.python.org/dev/peps/pep-0492/#await-expression) before function definition and using await keyword.
 There are actually two asynchronous operations that our hello() function performs.
-First it fetches response asynchronously, second it reads response body in asynchronous manner.
+First it fetches response asynchronously, then it reads response body in asynchronous manner.

 Aiohttp recommends to use ClientSession as primary interface to make requests.
 ClientSession allows you to store cookies between requests and keeps objects that are common for all requests (event loop, connection and other things).
-Session needs to be closed after using it, and closing session is another asynchronous operation, this is why you need async with every time you deal with sessions.
+Session needs to be closed after using it, and closing session is another asynchronous operation, this is why you need [`async with`](https://www.python.org/dev/peps/pep-0492/#asynchronous-context-managers-and-async-with) every time you deal with sessions.

 After you open client session you can use it to make requests.
 This is where another asynchronous operation starts, downloading request.
-Just as in case of client sessions responses must be closed explicitly, and "with" statement assures you it will be closed.
+Just as in case of client sessions responses must be closed explicitly, and context manager's `with` statement ensures it will be closed properly in all circumstances.

 To start your program you need to run it in event loop, so you need to create instance of asyncio loop and put task into this loop.

-To sum up it's bit difficult but not that complex.
+It all does sound bit difficult but it's not that complex and looks logical if you spend some time trying to understand it.

-## fetch multiple urls
+## Fetch multiple urls

 Now let's try to do something more interesting, fetching multiple urls one after another.
 With synchronous code you would do just: